niharika-sravan/Pythia/README.md

 Note 2: while you get a reward 1 regardless of which filter you obtain the observation in, you may want to think about how the information you get from that decision might help you in the next timestep.

+Note 3: if, for some reason you want to pause training or testing, just close the plotting window.
+Your progress is after each episode.
+Next time you resume, you will start where you left off from.
+Please try to refrain from switching between training and testing steps.
+Please only start testing if you are confident with your training.

+Note 4: Use flag --plots-window-size 8 to make the window smaller or larger.
+This may help with the funky window sizes depending on your system setup.

+Note 5: please report bugs!

 To train:
 `python human.py --train --agent <your initials>`